shoham-elad/sentiment-analysis-proj/README.md

 # sentiment-analysis-proj
 NLP project
-This project is for the course 22933 introduction to NLP in the open university of israel This project was created by Elad Beran and Elad Shoham
+This project is for the course 22933 introduction to NLP in the open university of israel This project was created by Elad Biran and Elad Shoham

 ##how to run.